-- a.
-Members shall complete the Sergeant to Lieutenant Promotional Writing Exercise in a computer lab. - b.
-Proctors will provide members with oral instructions, a test manual, a computer, a writing instrument, and scratch paper. - c.
-Each member shall be expected to read and review written documents and prepare related documents. - d.
-Members shall be expected to complete the writing exercise utilizing a computer equipped with Microsoft Office 365; therefore, members shall familiarize themselves with all programs included in Microsoft Office suite. - e.
-Members should familiarize themselves with saving documents to a USB drive.

-f.
-Writing exercises shall be evaluated by a three person panel comprised of law enforcement officials, based upon correctness of grammar and punctuation, overall content of the written responses as well as the written communication.
+- Members shall be expected to complete the writing exercise utilizing a computer equipped with Microsoft Office 365; therefore, members shall familiarize themselves with all programs included in Microsoft Office suite. - Members should familiarize themselves with saving documents to a USB drive. - Writing exercises shall be evaluated by a three person panel comprised of law enforcement officials, based upon correctness of grammar and punctuation, overall content of the written responses as well as the written communication.